ditrit/lidy-js/DOCUMENTATION.md

 - the regex checker, matching a string
 - the in checker, matching an exact scalar

+/!\ Scalar checker forms are not to be confused with [lidy expression](DOCUMENTATION.md#lidy-expression).

 The container checker forms are: